luis02lopez/rke2-kubeconfig-generator/README.md

 - Uses `yq` for precise YAML manipulation with `sed` fallback

 ### 4. **Smart Merging Strategy**
-The script uses a multi-tiered approach to merge configurations:
+The script uses a multi-tiered approach to merge configurations with automatic replacement:

-1. **kubectl merge** (preferred) - Uses Kubernetes' built-in merging capabilities
+1. **kubectl merge with replacement** (preferred) - Removes existing cluster entries and merges new config
 2. **yq merge** (backup) - Uses YAML-aware merging with `yq eval-all`
-3. **Append** (fallback) - Safely appends new config to existing one
+3. **Replace** (fallback) - Replaces existing config with new one to ensure fresh credentials

 ### 5. **Validation & Testing**
 - Creates automatic backups before modifications